 - Assist in activities during vacation weeks, camp, special events and support membership development and fundraising, as needed.

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don't believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

-- Bachelor’s degree in education, biological or earth science, environmental studies, or equivalent and relevant work experience; or a combination of education and experience.
+- Bachelor’s degree in education, biological or earth science, environmental studies, or equivalent with three or more years of experience;

 Compensation & Benefits